Capillary/ecom-api-document/source/includes/_picklist.md

 ## Get PickLists of a Merchant

-Lets you fetch picklists of a specific merchant based on the input parameters.
-By default, it will fetch the details of the last one week.
+Lets you fetch picklists of the merchant based on the input parameters.
+By default, the picklists details of the last one week will be retrieved.

 > Sample Request